w3c/webextensions/proposals/async-listener-registration.md

 If the storage promise resolves and `settings.shouldListen` evaluates to `true`:
 1. The extension executes the `addListener()` call.
-2. The extension calls `browser.runtime.markInitializationComplete()`.
+2. The extension calls `browser.runtime.markListenersRegistrationComplete()`.
 3. The browser commits the routing state (maintaining the `tabs.onUpdated` registration for future wake-ups).
 The renderer flushes its holding queue, and the queued `tabs.onUpdated` event is safely dispatched to the newly attached `handleTabUpdate` callback.
 No events were missed.

 ##### Case 2: The listener is not registered

 If the storage promise resolves but `settings.shouldListen` evaluates to `false`:
 1. The extension skips the `addListener()` call.
-2. The extension calls `browser.runtime.markInitializationComplete()`.
+2. The extension calls `browser.runtime.markListenersRegistrationComplete()`.
 3. The browser commits the routing state.
 Because the listener was omitted during this run, the browser overwrites and **clears** the old persisted routing state.
 The renderer flushes the queued event, which is harmlessly dropped since no JavaScript callback is attached.
 4. Because the routing state is now cleared, future `tabs.onUpdated` events will no longer wake up the background context.
 This implicitly cleans up the routing state without the developer needing to explicitly call `removeListener()` (see Workaround B) or accept unnecessary wake-ups on future events (see Workaround A).

 #### Edge Cases

 * **Initialization failure fallback:** If the initialization phase fails (e.g., the worker crashes or hits a timeout before the completion API is called), the browser will abort the state commit.
 It will keep the previous persisted routing state to prevent leaving the extension in a broken state.
-* **Late registration:** It is permissible to register new listeners after the `markInitializationComplete()` API call.
+* **Late registration:** It is permissible to register new listeners after the `markListenersRegistrationComplete()` API call.
 If an extension does so, developers must understand the following lifecycle:
 	* The browser will persist these "late" listeners across background context terminations to successfully trigger a future wake-up.
 	* On the subsequent wake-up, all relevant listeners must be re-registered.
-Calling `markInitializationComplete()` entirely replaces the routing state from the previous run.
+Calling `markListenersRegistrationComplete()` entirely replaces the routing state from the previous run.
 	* Therefore, any late-registered listeners from a previous run will be removed from the registered listeners during the next run's state commit unless the extension explicitly re-registers them before calling the completion API.

 #### Performance Considerations

 Because MV3 background contexts are ephemeral and wake up frequently, developers must be aware that delaying initialization adds latency to event dispatch.
-If an extension relies on slow I/O before calling `markInitializationComplete()`, that latency penalty applies to every single event that triggers a cold start.
+If an extension relies on slow I/O before calling `markListenersRegistrationComplete()`, that latency penalty applies to every single event that triggers a cold start.
 Developers are heavily encouraged to use fast, local I/O for conditional listener registration during routine wake-ups.

 ### New Permissions